CornedFrog/CornedFrog.github.io/README.md

 style.css: CSS code for the site's home page

-Date: Folder for additional data and assignments
+Data: Folder for additional data and assignments

 OMV.docs: Explorations of the One More Voice Project and its sources for data collection